isaacs/blog.izs.me/src/posts/2023/02/to-my-father/index.md

   though it bruised my pride

 I laugh sometimes at how many of your mistakes
-I repeat, along the scripted path that takes us by the hand, along the steps laid out from birth.
+I repeat, along the scripted plan that takes us by the hand, along the path laid out from birth.
   (The bonds of fate around me always chafe.)
 And at how so much of what I try to be, better than you, a better parent, better lover, better me,